Elizabeth Chong

 Elizabeth Chong (陳月意 born 27 May 1931), original Cantonese name Yut Yi Chong is a Chinese-born Australian celebrity chef, restaurateur, cookbook author, media and television host and personality and former cooking teacher.
 She is known for her TV series Elizabeth Chong's Tiny Delights and having been a regular presenter on breakfast show Good Morning Australia.

-She is known as a pioneer of the industry, the first celebrity chef and promotor of introducing Traditional Chinese cuisine to Australia.
+She is known as a pioneer of the industry, the first celebrity chef and promoter of introducing traditional Chinese cuisine to Australia.

 Early life

-Chong was born in Guangzhou (formerly known as Canton), China, her family's history in Australia dates back to the 1850s when her paternal grandfather emigrated to the country.
-Chong's mother was Chinese; her father, William Yen Wing Young, was an Australian citizen of Chinese descent.
+Chong was born in Canton (known now as Guangzhou), China, to a Chinese mother and Australian-born father of Chinese descent, whose father had arrived in Australia to the 1850s.
 She has a brother (Tony) and a sister born in Hong Kong.

 Her mother was told to leave the country under the White Australia Policy; due to this policy she did not know about the Lunar New Year celebrations until she was in her 20s.

-Her father is believed to have created and marketed the most widely used modern recipe for dim sim, a dumpling similar to a Siu Mai in 1945 at his Melbourne food processing operation "Wing Lee".
+Her father William Yen Wing Young was a restauranteur from Melbourne, and operated a food processing plant called Wing Lees where he is believed to have created and marketed the most widely used modern recipe for the dim sim, (a dumpling similar to a Siu Mai) in 1945.
 Chong also states that her father created the first bean sprout factory in Australia.

 Chong came to Australia when she was three years old with her mother, father, grandmother and three other children and settled in a residence near the Queen Victoria Markets.
 She was educated at Presbyterian Ladies' College, Melbourne.

-Career

 Chong never aspired to follow the family tradition in the restaurant business, but rather to become a concert pianist or journalist.
 After a year of being a primary school teacher, she decided she wanted to teach the art of cooking.

+Career

+Publishing and television

-In 1994, her book The Heritage of Chinese Cooking won the Prix de La Mazille as International Cookbook of the Year.
+Chong released her book The Heritage of Chinese Cooking in 1994, which won the Prix de La Mazille as International Cookbook of the Year.

 Chong is best known for her television appearances on Good Morning Australia as well as her Chinese Cooking School (1960- 2016) and Chinese cookbooks including The First Happiness (first published in 1982).

+In 2003, her TV series Elizabeth Chong's Tiny Delights aired with a companion book release of the same title.